The Rev. William J. Adams

 In the late 1990’s, the idea came to me that if I started an email discussion group online, I could share my thoughts worldwide.
 I called this discussion group GospelTalk.
 The computer server was a Packard Bell computer on the floor in my guestroom at home.
 It would dial up, and exchange email discussion every hour.
 There were over 300 subscribers before it took too much of my time and was disbanded.

 Now that I am retired, I have the time to begin again, not as an email discussion group, but as a blog with an opportunity for the reader to comment.
-I plan to post my reflections on the reading by Wednesday noon of each week to give time for those who want to use this forum for their sermon preparation.
+I plan to post my reflections on the reading by Wednesday evening of each week to give time for those who want to use this forum for their sermon preparation.

 You can SUBSCRIBE to Sunday GospelTalk by sending an email to: email@example.com